KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 ## Emojis

-KeyboardKit has an ``Emoji`` struct that lets you handle emojis in a structured way.:
+KeyboardKit has an ``Emoji`` struct that lets you handle emojis in a structured way:

 ```swift
 let emoji = Emoji("😀")